-Women's national team is voting on a deal with USA Hockey
+Women's national team agrees to 4-year deal with USA Hockey

-Members of the U.S. Women's National Hockey Team are voting on a labor deal proposed by USA Hockey, according to Brant Feldman, an agent who represents several players on the team.
+Members of the U.S. Women's National Hockey Team have agreed to a 4-year labor deal with USA Hockey.

-If the players accept the terms, it would end the team's protest for fair pay.
+It signals an end to the team's protest for fair pay, which lasted for over a week.

 The women's team had vowed to sit out the upcoming International Ice Hockey Federation World Championship games unless it reached a deal with USA Hockey.